anisharaja/anisharaja.github.io/_projects/1_Final Project.md

 ### By: Anisha Raja
 ---
 ## Average Annual Salary of PK-12 Teachers, Support Staff, and Administrators Compared to Public School CCRPI Score in Georgia counties.
+The original source of this data is from Georgia Data, which is run by University of Georgia's Carl Vinson Institute of Government.
+The CCRPI is the College and Career Ready Performance Index, which is how Georgia measures a school's ability to prepare its students for the future.

 <vegachart schema-url="{{ site.baseurl }}/assets/json/final_dashboard.json" style="width: 100%"></vegachart>